 If you like nightlife, Madrid’s club scene is legendary.
 People literally party all night, often waiting until the Metro opens at 6am to go home, or reconvene at one of the many after hours clubs which open around 6am.

 The one real drawback to Madrid’s high quality of life can be the weather.
 The temperatures can be extreme as the city is located in high desert, close to a number of mountain ranges.
 Temperatures can be cold in winter, but very hot in the summer.
-Plus, most places do not have air conditioning.
-Older buildings often don’t have heat and can be very energy inefficient.
+Plus, many places do not have air conditioning.
+Older buildings that haven’t been refurbished often don’t have heat and can be very energy inefficient.

 Miami